 Greyfriars Bobby – a little hero

-During our visit in Edinburgh we stayed in two hotels:
+During our visit to Edinburgh we stayed in two hotels:

-- Ballantrae Hotel, York Place, Edinburgh.
-Description by Boooking.com: historical Ballantrae is an elegant Georgian building in the heart of Edinburgh city center.
+Ballantrae Hotel, York Place, Edinburgh.
+Description by Boooking.com: historical Ballantrae is an elegant Georgian building in the heart of Edinburgh city centre.
 It offers rooms with free Wi-Fi.
-The hotel is a few minutes’ walk from the Princes Street and George Street, where there are many shops and restaurants.
-The property has been recently renovated and some of the spacious rooms with ensuite bathroom, offers magnificent views of the surrounding countryside and original, stylish features.
+The hotel is a few minutes walk from Princes Street and George Street, where there are many shops and restaurants.
+The property has been recently renovated and some of the spacious rooms with ensuite bathroom offers magnificent views of the surrounding countryside and original, stylish features.
 Each room has a TV and tea and coffee making facilities.

-This below, is a description that has encouraged me to do the reservation, but on the spot, it turned out that there are some “small exceptions” vs official note.
-It appered that not all rooms have been renovated, in our room there was no city view or wireless Internet access.
-Hotel itself is very interesting, stylish one, and it is visible that it was recently renovated.
+This below is a description that has encouraged me to do the reservation, but on the spot, it turned out that there are some “small exceptions” vs official note.
+It appeared that not all rooms have been renovated, in our room there was no city view or wireless Internet access.
+The hotel itself is a very interesting, stylish one, and it is visible that it was recently renovated.
 Unfortunately, we have got a room located in the basement, or even 1 level below the basement.

 The room was spacious, with a niche for a large wardrobe, a large bed and a spacious bathroom.
 Unfortunately, the room at the level of -2 was equipped with only one and tiny window, placed at the height of the ceiling.
 The only thing we could see was the level of the sidewalk.
 Our room was situated in front of the street and the tram line, so from early in the morning till late at night we could hear all the sounds coming directly from the street, the tracks and the pavement – happening almost directly over our heads.